On this page:

 - be employed and authorised by a licensed estate agent as an agent’s representative.

 An agent’s representative must have written authority to act on behalf of their employer.
-The licensed estate agent is responsible for the employee’s professional conduct.
+The licensed estate agent is responsible for their employee’s professional conduct.

-Only deal with a licensed estate agent or an authorised agent’s representative.
-You can check whether a person is a licensed estate agent or an agent’s representative by searching the Victorian Business Licensing Authority’s public register of estate agents.
+Always deal with a licensed estate agent or an authorised agent’s representative.
+You can check whether a person is a licensed estate agent or an agent’s representative by searching our Public register of licensed estate agents.

 The agent is bound by professional conduct regulations to: